dperson/openvpn-client/README.md

 ### VPN configuration

+When using `-v` a vpn configuration is generated.
 In order to work you must provide VPN configuration and the certificate.
 You can use external storage for `/vpn`: